markshin/pl2016/README.md

     + You submit `P??.v` files.
 You should edit only `P??.v`. *DO NOT TOUCH ANYTHING ELSE*.
     + `E??.v` files are for evaluation.
     + Everything else are for relevant the definitions for the assignment.
+- `make` to compile files so that IDE can understand them.
 - Edit `P??.v` files to do the assignment.
 - `make` to compile your submission.  `make eval` to grade your submission yourself.
 - Both `make` and `make eval` *SHOULD SUCCEED*.
 If not, your score will be 0.